 The Knook Instruction and Pattern Booklet

 A small 32-page instruction booklet comes with the Knook Beginner Set.
-The booklet include instructions to learn how to Knook with photo-rich tutorials for both right-handed and left-handed crafters.
+The booklet includes instructions to learn how to Knook with photo-rich tutorials for both right-handed and left-handed crafters.

 There are also four Knooking patterns in this booklet:

-- Knooking washcloth pattern.
-It is nice to begin a new niche of crochet with a small project to get that instant gratification satisfaction that makes you feel like you're really learning something.
+- Knooking Washcloth Pattern: It is nice to begin a new niche of crochet with a small project to get that instant gratification satisfaction that makes you feel like you're learning something.

-- Infinity scarf / infinity cowl Knooking pattern.
-This pattern, worked in garter stitch, is one pattern you could make two different ways; you just change the finishing a bit if you want a cowl instead of a traditional long scarf.
+- Infinity Scarf/Infinity Cowl Knooking pattern: This pattern worked in garter stitch, is one pattern you could make two different ways; you change the finishing a bit if you want a cowl instead of a traditional long scarf.